Navigational Aids

 Fun Fact: LCIA places and maintains over 125 hazard markers in our waters each year.
 Our cost for the buoy placement, maintenance, retrieval and storage is over $15,000 per year.

-Every year volunteers Steve Honnila and the crew from Viking Boat Harbor place LCIA Buoys all over the island waterways marking navigational hazards.
+Every year, volunteers Steve Honnila and the crew from Viking Boat Harbor place LCIA Buoys all over the island waterways marking navigational hazards.
 This is an enormous task and they work hard to get them in the water before the season begins.
-This year they are starting the process the week of May 13 and expect to be done before Memorial Day.

 Fun Fact: A new prop can cost anywhere from $250 for a small boat to $7,000.
 A 18' Dauntless prop could run $1,000.